pdrummond/pauldrummond.dev/src/posts/favourite-life-quotes.md

 > Contentment is natural wealth, luxury is artificial poverty.
 > <br/>-- <cite>Aristotle</cite>

+> The ultimate way you and I get lucky is if you have some success early in life, you get to find out early it doesn't mean anything
+> <br/>--<cite>David Foster Wallace</cite>

 > We are not human beings having a spiritual experience.
 We are spiritual beings
 > having a human experience.